FACTBOX-Countries mandate COVID tests for China travellers | Business

 Qatar will require travellers arriving from China from Jan.
 3 to provide a negative COVID-19 test result taken within 48 hours of departure, state news agency QNA said.
 BELGIUM

-Belgium will test wastewater from planes arriving from China for new COVID variants as part of new steps against the spread of the coronavirus, the government announced on Monday.
+Belgium will test wastewater from planes arriving from China for new COVID variants as part of new steps against the spread of the coronavirus, the government announced last Monday.
 ISRAEL

 Newly appointed Health Minister Aryeh Deri announced new COVID-19 testing requirements for travellers from China, joining other nations imposing restrictions because of a surge of infections, according to the Times of Israel.
 NETHERLANDS